Type 80/88 main battle tank: Type 80

-Prototype Chinese second generation tank design which did not enter production.
-Uses an older-style round steel cast turret with new chassis.
+Prototype Chinese second-generation tank design which did not enter production.
+Uses an older-style round steel cast turret with a new chassis.
 Four-man crew.
 Came with NBC protection.
 The vehicle served as a testbed for the imported ZPL-79 105mm rifled gun.
 Main difference between Type 80 and Type 80-I was in the fire control system with the original range finding laser mounted on the gun mantlet incorporated into the tank commander's gun sight.